pippim/pippim.github.io/programs/tim-ta.md

 ***Tim-ta*** is short for "***<u>Tim</u>***ed ***<u>- ta</u>***sks".
 **Tim-ta** processes countdown timers where each task is always a predetermined amount of time.
-For example, when doing the laundry the task times might be:
+For example, when doing the laundry the task times could be:

 &ensp; ◆ &ensp; 15 minutes and 30 seconds for washing